mattemoore/azure-swa-learning/README.md

 1. Create new flyway migration file in /db/migrations
 1. Local dev migrations are done during `npm run db`
 1. Live dev migrations are done during deploy in `/home/mattmoore/Code/ece-connect-client/.github/workflows/azure-static-web-apps-thankful-river-02dfee710.yml`
+1. NOTE: Flyway migrations will fail if Azure PG instances are not running, thus code cannot be merged unless PG instances are turned on.

 ## Settings